 - The first MSB bit of binary is same in the first bit of gray code.
 In this example the binary bit is “0”.
 So, gray bit also “0”.

 - Next we perform the XOR operation on third and fourth binary bit.
 The third bit is 0, and the fourth bit is 0.
-The both bits are same than resultant gray code will be 0 (fourth gray code bit).
+The both bits are same than resultant gray codes will be 0 (fourth gray codes bit).

-- The result of binary to gray code conversion is 01101.
+- The result of binary to gray codes conversion is 01101.

 K-Map for Converting Binary to Gray Code –